krgarima/krgarima/README.md

 # 💫 About Me:
-I am Frontend Engineer with 2.5 years of Experience.
-I am currently working at Neuphony.
+I am Frontend Engineer with 2.5 years of Experience currently working at Neuphony.

 ## 🌐 Socials: